Medical Consultant CertificationApply, renew, pay fees and FAQ

 - Providing written assurance of willingness to abide by the Academy’s Code of Ethics.

-- Assessment of the application of NaProTechnology in your medical practice.
-This will be done by peer review of at least 10 patients you have treated who are charting with the Creighton Model FertilityCare System.
-The peer review will assess whether you have appropriately applied principles of cooperative management of fertility and NaProTechnology in treating these patients.
+- Assessment of the application of NaProTECHNOLOGY in your medical practice.
+This will be done by peer review of at least 10 patients for initial certification and 5 for renewal certification that you have treated who are charting with the Creighton Model FertilityCare System.
+The peer review will assess whether you have appropriately applied principles of cooperative management of FertilityCare and NaProTECHNOLOGY in treating these patients.

 - Documentation of a supportive relationship with a FertilityCare Practitioner.
 This will be assessed by means of a standardized recommendation form from a FertilityCare Practitioner with whom you work.